Soumyadeb-Basu/Quiz-microservices/README.md

-This project involves two services, Quiz Service and Question service, which register and interact with each other(Eureka clients) using Service Registry(Eureka server).
+This project involves two services, Quiz Service and Question service, which register and interact with each other(Eureka clients) using Service Registry(Eureka server) and Feign Client.
 Also API Gateway ensures all requests pass through a common-gateway.